Estimated reading time: 21 minutes

 Why it has always been a problem, and how it impacts Modern American society today

-Before I begin talking about my perceptions of race, I would like to first give my deepest condolences to George Floyd’s family and relatives, as well as others who have tragically lost a part of them through brutal, unjust, inhumane, and unnecessary torture.
+Before I begin talking about my perceptions of race, I would like to first give my deepest condolences to George Floyd’s family and relatives, as well as others who have tragically lost a part of them through brutal, unjust, inhumane, and unnecessary torture at the hands of most police encounters.
 I cannot imagine what you all must be going through, but I want to better understand why things like this are happening almost every day, and I’d like to make sense of it all by sharing some insight into how I’ve perceived this.
 Still, I don’t want to sound unsympathetic or not caring by suggesting or implying that we should ignore the pain and struggle that B/black people go through every day, but I think the best thing to be done is to simply speak out and hold those accountable.
 I also don’t want to sound satirical by any means.
 And if you’re like me and want to learn how everything works, and if you also believe that science says, there’s no such thing as race, don’t let that fool you.
 As much as we’d love to hold that positive attitude, we still must support those in the Black community until one day comes that we would all eventually get along.
 I don’t know when that will be, though, or if that’ll ever happen.
 We must also approach this intersectionally, meaning that we should look at Black people in various communities, such as those with disabilities, different genders, socioeconomic backgrounds, etc. Here’s a bit of information on police interaction with Black individuals with disabilities.
 Some people are referring to this group as the Black, indigenous, and people of colour (BIPOC), community as a whole.
 Ultimately, we need to look at the whole picture and do our own part by not letting the media skew bias into what they’re telling us.
 And for all of you conservatives, I hope you will stop calling me a social justice warrior after you read this.

 Where to Start